bertsky/workflow-configuration/README.md

 Workflows are processed like software builds: File groups are the targets to be built in each workspace (depending on one another), and all workspaces are built recursively.

 To run a configuration (i.e. ensure its targets exist and are up-to-date)...
-1. Activate working environment (virtualenv) and change to the data directory.
+1. Activate working environment (virtualenv) and change to the target directory.
 2. Choose (or create) a workflow configuration makefile.
 (Yes, you can have to look inside and browse its rules!)
 3. Execute:
 ```bash